CreatieveNaam/po-paradigma/README.md

 	syscall
 	ret
 ```
 The code `add rax, 48` adds 48 to the rax register.
-So if the value in rax was 0, it is now 48.
-If we look at the ASCII table we, can see that 48 is the value of the "0" character.
+If the value in rax was 0, it is now 48.
+If we look at the ASCII table we  can see that 48 is the value of the "0" character.

 The code `mov [digit], al` moves the lower byte of the rax register into the memory address 'digit'.
 'Digit' is actually defined with two bytes (0 and 10).
 Since we are only loading the lower byte of the rax register into 'digit', it only overwrites the first byte and does not affect the newline character.